Pegietix/Bounce-Tkinter/README.md

 > 14.05.2018

 ## General Info
    I created this game in order to utilize freshly learned Python GUI creating skills and threading.
 For the graphical user interface I used TKinter module and canvas.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-##### __Prerequisites__

-Python 3.6.5 with TKinter module

-###### __Installation__

-Download and install <a target="_blank" rel="noopener noreferrer" href="https://www.python.org/downloads/">Python 3.6.5</a>
-.
-Be sure to include TKinter module during installation process

-## __Technologies__
+### __Technologies__
 * <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/2000px-Python-logo-notext.svg.png" alt="drawing" width="20px"/> __Python__ 3.6.5
      ###### Modules used
      * TKinter
      * random
      * time
      * threading

+### Getting Started

+   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+#### __Prerequisites__

+Python 3.6.5 with TKinter module

+#### __Setup__

+   1. Download and install <a target="_blank" rel="noopener noreferrer" href="https://www.python.org/downloads/">Python 3.6.5</a>
+.
+Be sure to include TKinter module during installation process.
+   2. Download or clone repository and run BOUNCE.pyw